kvarak/dnd/docs/_Classes/bard.md

 ### Infusion of Fortune
-At 6th level, when you cast a chaos spell, you may cause a wild surge and regain one use of your Bardic Inspiration.
+When you cast a chaos spell, you may cause a wild surge and regain one use of your Bardic Inspiration.

 You regain the use of this feature after a short rest.

 ### Belief is a tool
 Everything desires to be something else.
-Starting at 14th level, as an ***action***, you can change one known spell to another spell of the same or lower level on your spell list.
+As an ***action***, you can change one known spell to another spell of the same or lower level on your spell list.
 At the end of your next turn, the known spells returns to normal.
 Casting a spell that you learn from this ability causes a wild surge.

 You regain the use of this feature after a short rest.